Curiosities about the infinite universe.

 Georges Lemaître proposed this theory in 1927.
 He suggested that the universe began as a point that expanded7.

-Since then, the universe has been growing non-stop.
-In 1929, Edwin Hubble observed that galaxies are moving away from each other.
-This confirmed that the universe is expanding.7.
+Since then, the universe has been growing steadily.
+In 1929, Edwin Hubble observed that galaxies were moving away from each other.
+This confirmed that the universe was expanding.7.

 Currently, the universe is estimated to be about 13.8 billion years old.
-This shows the progress of science in recent decades.7.
+This demonstrates the progress made by science in recent decades.7.

 Space Mysteries: The Wonders of the Cosmos

-The expansion of the universe It is a fascinating subject.
-It started with the big Bang and shows how galaxies are moving away from each other.
+La expansion of the universe It is a fascinating subject.
+It began with the Big Bang and shows how galaxies are moving away.
 This suggests that the universe is constantly changing.
-Each study of this makes us wonder more about the mysteries of the cosmos.
+Every study of this makes us ask more questions about the mysteries of the cosmos.

 The expansion of the universe

-The idea that the universe is expanding is becoming clearer with new evidence.
+The idea that the universe is expanding becomes clearer with new evidence.
 This discovery was unexpected.
-It has caused scientists to question many theories about the universe.
+It has caused scientists to challenge many theories about the universe.

-I love thinking about how these explorations can reveal new aspects about the universe.
-What will the creation and composition of the universe tell us?
+I love thinking about how these explorations can reveal new aspects of the universe.
+What will they tell us about the creation and composition of the universe?

 The discovery of microwave background radiation